©Copyright. Karen Mossey/Mike Sullivan. All rights reserved.

 Note: Some portions of this tutorial were excerpted from the product literature

-This version is free and does not expire but you will receive a message after 14 days warning that the advanced features of the Master's addition will be turned off unless you upgrade.
-This is because the free version of WavePad also has some of the additional features of WavePad Master's Edition enabled for a 14-day free trial.
+This version is free (for home use only) and does not expire but you will receive a message warning that the advanced features of the Master's addition will be turned off unless you upgrade.
+This is because the free version of WavePad also has some of the additional features of WavePad Master's Edition enabled for a free trial.
 The message can be ignored because the advanced features will be disabled but the standard WavePad features will continue to work.
 The disabled features are useful for other tasks, such as working with music files, but they're not necessary for performing basic editing and filtering of EVP recordings.

 Using WavePad - Basic Editing Instructions